holoviz-dev/blog/posts/examples-website-modernization/index.md

 ![](./images/hvplot_nyc_taxi.png)

-### Large data: prefer `rasterize` over `datashade` when plotting with Bokeh
+### Large Data Rendering: Prioritize `rasterize` over `datashade` for Bokeh Plots

-`rasterize` and `datashade` are HoloViews operations that leverage Datashader to transform an element into an image, each pixel's value being an aggregate of the data it contains.
-Applying these operations is extremely useful, and is in fact often the only way, to display very large datasets.
-However, these two operations work pretty differently. `datashade` sends to the front-end (your browser) an RGB image that is displayed by Bokeh as is, and, that's it, there's no more information about the data that can be exposed to you in the plot (e.g. via hover).
-On the other hand, `rasterize` sends a multidimensional array of the aggregated data, that Bokeh has then to transform (e.g. colormap).
-This is more work for Bokeh in the front-end, but also means that more information can be exposed in the plot!
-The machinery required to get `rasterize` to work well for many different cases through the whole stack (Bokeh, Datashader, HoloViews, hvPlot) is still work in progress but has reached a state where `rasterize` has become the recommended practice over `datashade`.
+`rasterize` and `datashade` are HoloViews operations powered by Datashader, designed to handle large datasets by transforming elements into images where each pixel represents an aggregate of the underlying data.
+While both are essential for visualizing large data, they differ in functionality and use cases.

+- `datashade`: Produces an RGB image that is sent directly to the front-end (browser) and displayed as is.
+This approach offers fast rendering but limits interactivity, such as hover tooltips or color bars, because the raw data is not available to the plotting library.
+- `rasterize`: Generates a multidimensional array of aggregated data, which is sent to the front-end for further processing, such as applying colormaps.
+Although this requires more work from Bokeh, it allows for richer interactivity, including hover information and client-side color bars.

+Due to these advantages, `rasterize` is now the recommended choice for most large dataset visualizations.
+Ongoing development continues to expand its capabilities and improve its integration across the HoloViz stack when using Bokeh as the plotting backend.

-The animation shows a plot of the [NYC Taxi example](https://examples.holoviz.org/gallery/nyc_taxi/nyc_taxi.html#million-point-datashaded-plots-interactive){.external target="_blank"} that is built using `rasterize` to display 10 million data points.
-It displays the dropoff location, aggregating the points with the per-pixel sum of passenger count, information that is also made available on hover.
+For example, the [NYC Taxi example](https://examples.holoviz.org/gallery/nyc_taxi/nyc_taxi.html#million-point-datashaded-plots-interactive){.external target="_blank"} demonstrates how `rasterize` can render 10 million data points interactively.
+The plot shows drop-off locations, with passenger counts aggregated per pixel and displayed on hover.

-Modernized code:
+**Modernized code:**
 ```python
 df.hvplot.points(
     'dropoff_x', 'dropoff_y', rasterize=True, dynspread=True,